 Altova XMLSpy 2024 Enterprise Edition

+This section gives you an overview of SPL (Spy Programming Language), code generator's template language.
 It is assumed that you have prior programming experience, and are familiar with operators, functions, variables and classes, as well as the basics of object-oriented programming - which is used heavily in SPL.
 You should also have detailed knowledge of XML Schema.

 How code generator works

 SPL files have access to a wide variety of information that is collated from the source schemas.
 Note that an SPL file is not tied to a specific schema, but allows access to all schemas.
-Make sure you write your SPL files generically and avoid structures which apply to specific schemas.
+So, make sure you write your SPL files generically and avoid structures which apply to specific schemas.

 Example: Creating a new file in SPL